pzacha/Research-Engineering-Challenge/README.md

-# Research Engineering Challenge
+# SpaceX API analysis.

 ## General info
-Task done for Dynatrace.
-Task required to write a program, which will query the REST API exposed by SpaceX and present statistics about their flights.
+Program queries the REST API exposed by SpaceX and present statistics about their flights.
 The goal was to inform the user whether the flight program is doing okay.

 Due to lack of time, the project was left unfinished.